 A study of 800 autoimmune patients evaluated a diet that avoided grains, sprouted grains, pseudo-grains, beans and legumes, soy, peanuts, cashews, nightshades, melons and squashes, non-Southern European cow milk products (Casein A1), and grain/bean fed animals.

 Most of these patients started with elevated levels of TNF-alpha (an inflammatory molecule), which were reduced to normal after 6 months on this diet.

 Dr. Steven Gundry, the author of the study, frowns upon foods that originated from America.

-To download a list of allowed and banned foods on the lectin avoidance diet, click on the bottom below.
+To download a list of allowed and banned foods on the lectin avoidance diet, click on the button below.

 A Diet To Avoid The Most Harmful Food Compounds

 I see myself as a canary in a coal mine as I’m sensitive to many foods.

 Over time, I’ve built up a list of food products that cause an insignificant level or no inflammation.